 Assistant Administrator is responsible for interim management of the school in the absence of the School Lead Administrator.
 The Assistant Administrator will assist in the supervision of instructional and non-instructional staff, will oversee and coordinate beginning teacher and professional development programming and will serve as the chief disciplinarian in the event of student misconduct.
-The Assistant Administrator reports to the Lead Administrator.
-Qualifications include possession of a valid state teaching certificate with a minimum of three years classroom experience.
+The Assistant Administrator reports to the Administrator.
+Qualifications include possession of a valid state teaching of with minimum three years classroom certificate а experience.
 Administrative program (accredited or recognized) or other related masters program is required.